Joystream/pioneer/docs/admin.md

 ## Under maintenance screen

-A "maintenance screen" can temporarily replace the app, in order to occasionnaly prevent users from using Pioneer (like durring sensitive runtime uprade for example).
+A "maintenance screen" can temporarily replace the app, in order to occasionally prevent users from using Pioneer (like during sensitive runtime uprade for example).

-To activate it: simply set the `REACT_APP_IS_UNDER_MAINTENANCE` environment variable to `true`, and rebuild Pioneer.
+To activate it: simply set the environment variable `REACT_APP_IS_UNDER_MAINTENANCE=true`, then rebuild Pioneer.

-To deactivate it: set the `REACT_APP_IS_UNDER_MAINTENANCE` environment variable back to `false` (or completely remove this variable), finally rebuild Pioneer.
+To deactivate it: set the environment variable `REACT_APP_IS_UNDER_MAINTENANCE=false` (or completely remove this variable), finally rebuild Pioneer.

 ## Moderate images